inspire-eu-validation/discovery-service/csw-iso-ap/at-16-link-federated-capabilities-document.md

 # Link Federated Capabilities Document

-**Purpose**: Test that federated Discovery Service are plublished in capabilities document.
+**Purpose**: Test that federated Discovery Service is published in Member State's Discovery Service's capabilities document when the discovery service approach is implmented.

 **Prerequisites**